RebelToolbox/RebelDocumentation/tutorials/shaders/shader_reference/shading_language.rst

     uniform float amount : hint_range(0, 1);
     uniform vec4 other_color : hint_color = vec4(1.0);

-It's important to understand that textures that are supplied as color require hints for proper sRGB->linear conversion (i.e. ``hint_albedo``), as Godot's 3D engine renders in linear color space.
+It's important to understand that textures that are supplied as color require hints for proper sRGB->linear conversion (i.e. ``hint_albedo``), as Rebel Engine renders 3D in linear color space.

 Full list of hints below: